-- Put chocolate, cocoa powder and hot water in the top of the double boiler (or in a heat proof bowl).
+- Add the chopped chocolate, cocoa powder, and hot water in the top of the double boiler (or a heat proof bowl).

-- Stir often until chocolate is completely melted.
+- Heat over medium heat, stirring often until the chocolate is completely melted.

-- Add ½ cup of sugar to the chocolate mixture and stir for about 2 minutes until thick and glossy.
-Remove from heat and set aside.
+- Add 1/2 cup of sugar to the chocolate mixture and stir for about 2 minutes until thick and glossy.
+Remove it from heat and set aside.

-- In a small bowl combine buttermilk and vanilla.
+- In a small bowl combine the buttermilk and vanilla.

-- In a large bowl whisk together eggs and egg yolks until combined (use stand mixer or hand mixer if you have it - on medium speed)
+- In a large bowl whisk together the eggs and egg yolks until combined (use a stand mixer or hand mixer if you have it - on medium speed)

-- Add remaining sugar, 1¼ cup, and continue to whisk until light and fluffy, about 3 minutes (change speed to high).
+- Add the remaining sugar, 1 1/4 cup, and continue to whisk until light and fluffy, for about 3 minutes on high speed.

-- Add chocolate mixture to egg mixture and mix until completely incorporated (switch to paddle attachment if you have it - on medium).
+- Add the chocolate mixture to the egg mixture and mix them together until completely incorporated, at medium speed.
+Use a paddle attachment if you have it.

-- Add one third of flour mixture, mix to incorporate, then one half of buttermilk mixture, then repeat with flour, then buttermilk, then flour.
+- Add one third of the flour mixture, mix to incorporate, then one half of the buttermilk mixture, then repeat with flour, then buttermilk, then flour.
 Fully mixing after each addition.
-Scrape down the sides as needed.
+Scrape down the sides and bottom of the bowl as needed.

 - Pour batter evenly into 3 prepared 8 inch round baking pans.
 (Remember.
 Line the pans with paper then spray the paper with non stick spray).

-- Bake for about 25 minutes, until a toothpick comes out clean.
+- Bake for about 22-28 minutes, or until a toothpick comes out clean.

-- Allow to cook in pans for 15 minutes then remove to wire rack to fully cool before frosting.
+- Remove the pans from the oven, and allow the cake to cool in the pans for 15 minutes then remove to wire racks to fully cool before frosting.